 While there are a number of places to visit in Vietnam, the rice terraces of Sapa should be right at the top of your list.
 This beautiful region near the country’s northern border with China boasts breathtaking natural scenery, not to mention significant cultural importance.
 The region of Sapa is home to many ethnic groups, including the Hmong, Red Dao and Giay people.

 Our three day trek started with a short walk down to the nearby Cat Cat village after arriving in Sapa.
 The walk through the village provides a small insight into what homes and life looks like for ethnic groups of the region.
 The walk culminates at the Tien Sa Waterfall by a small abandoned French military station.
 This walk is a nice little entree before the main course.

 On day two, we set out from the town of Sapa with our guide and also several local women tagging along with the ever-so-subtle intention of selling us stuff along the way.
 Still, they were friendly and the fact that they walk the long trails through the terraces every day to earn a living is quite impressive.
 It was on this day that we were blessed with the breathtaking views out over the mountains and terraces – the reason I had been determined to visit this place.

 Have you visited the rice terraces of Sapa?
+Do these photos of the Sapa Terraces make you want to visit?
 Share your experiences in the comments.

 *Disclaimer: This post contains affiliate links.
 If you click on one and make a booking, I may make a small commission, but at no extra cost to you.